 - Abdominal pain and tenderness.

-A faecal specimen of a least 2mL should be collected in blue top container with integral spoon.
-Ensure container is properly closed, do not overfill the container.
-Only samples that take the shape of the container will be tested by the labs.
+A faecal specimen of a least 2ml should be collected in blue top container with integral spoon.
+Ensure container is properly closed, and do not overfill.
+Only samples that take the shape of the container will be tested by the laboratory.

 All samples must be accompanied by a microbiology request form with C.difficile as the investigation required.
 Please indicate whether currently/recently receiving antibiotics and any clinical details.
-NB if the request form is not completed with the appropriate details, it may be rejected by the microbiology department.
+NB if the request form is not completed with the appropriate details, it will be rejected by the microbiology department and not tested.

 TOXIN A/B: if the GDH test is positive a TOXIN A/B test is then performed.
-This detects the presence or absence of the toxin produced by C.difficile that is responsible for the symptoms of C.difficile infection.
+This detects the presence or absence of the two high molecular weight toxins produced by C.difficile that are responsible for the clinical manifestations and symptoms of C.difficile infection.

 Further stool specimens should not be sent following diagnosis of CDI.
-Samples sent within 28 days won’t be tested unless discussed with the Infection prevention & control team or the Consultant Microbiologist first.
+Samples sent within 28 days will NOT be tested unless discussed with the Infection Prevention & Control Team or the Consultant Microbiologist first.
 There is no requirement to send clearance samples.
 Advice on repeat samples should be sought from the Consultant Microbiologist when symptoms have recurred after the initial treatment.

 The committee agreed that there is some evidence of a small effect with probiotics in preventing C. difficile infection.
 However, there were many limitations in the evidence, including: